deejaygraham/How-to-be-Psychic/outline.md

 reverse mistakes or allow you to change your mind whenever you need to.
 This leads us to having less stress and more spare energy to devote to harder problems.

+It's easy to put in a design for some work coming up and to get it wrong but it's harder to change or take out incorrectly designed code
+.
 Now I've dispensed with the silly clickbait headline to grab your attention, the rest of my talk is really about...

 ## n Ways that you can improve you life developing software using evolutionary design (you won't believe number 5!!!)